sebastianBoehringer/KeycloakPluginConfluence/README.md

 with [Keycloak](https://www.keycloak.org/).
 Also if you are looking for actual support please investigate the marketplace for your needs.
 There should be way better options available to you than using this plugin

+#Disclaimer
+Currently this plugin does not support SLO.
+So CONFLUENCE will not react to the logouts in other applications.
+Also logout request initiated by the Keycloakserver do not have any effect on the logged in user at all.
+But you can still login to CONFLUENCE in an "old school" style by appending the parameter "noSSO" to the URL when accessing CONFLUENCE for the first time in a browser session

 #Getting this plugin running
 1. Make sure keycloak is running on localhost:8180.
 You can get that done via docker or just by downloading and unziping the official [distribution](https://www.keycloak.org/downloads.html)
 2. Create a user admin, so you can test immediately